erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

 ..
 Tip::

     The widget has a Google Place Autocomplete widget as a default.
-You can find a spesific address with it.
+You can find a specific address with it.

 ..
 Tip::

-    The widget has built-in gecoding support.
-When the user add a marker manualy, the `Google Geocoding <https://developers.google.com/maps/documentation/javascript/geocoding/>`_. event handler will trigger and filled the autocomplete input.
+    The widget has built-in geocoding support.
+The autocomplete input will be filled by `google geocoding <https://developers.google.com/maps/documentation/javascript/geocoding/>`_. service when the user adds a marker manually.

 Settings